When to visit

 Victoria Dragon Boat Festival

-Description: Dragon boating is an extremely popular sport in British Colombia.
+Dragon boating is an extremely popular sport in British Colombia.
 The Victoria Dragon Boat Festival will provide you with another option if you missed the June event in Vancouver.
-This colourful festival features exciting dragon boat races in the Victoria harbour, entertainment on two stages, exotic food court offerings, activities for kids and families, and more.
+Watch some 90 teams paddle across Victoria's Inner Harbour in an exciting, colourful 500-metre race.

 - Very Favourable